Tag: Startups

 The success of AI is existential for venture capital

-You have to put aside your personal thesis in favour of the firm’s strategy on crypto, micromobility, rapid delivery, creator economy, and web3.
+As you settle in, you put aside your personal thesis in favour of the firm’s strategy on crypto, micromobility, rapid delivery, creator economy, and web3.
 Each of those sectors are benefitting from venture capital enthusiasm and weaponised capital, driving prices through the roof.
 It’s an exciting time, though you’re not feeling as involved as you would like to be.

 In fact, you’d quite like to make the case for investment in other industries; overlooked opportunities which offer larger ownership stakes and cleaner cap tables.
 It’s difficult to justify the change of strategy when the biggest markups are all coming from a few hot sectors, so you avoid the friction.